jiahaoli57/CAEGc/README.md

 * A more detailed discussion of transaction costs

 ## Citations
-Please cite our work if you find our code/paper is useful to your work.
+Please consider citing our work if you find our code/paper is useful to your work.
 ```bibtex
 @article{zhang2022aggregating,
     title     = {Aggregating exponential gradient expert advice for online portfolio selection under transaction costs},